 A campaigner in Derby, Dawn Gee, now wants to follow the councils example and purchase a spy camera to catch fly-tippers in her area.
 She told the Derby Telegraph she would lend it out for free to others wanting to stop this anti-social behaviour in her area, explaining: "I think the camera could make a real difference.
 It would provide good evidence, and spreading the photographs in the media will allow people to tell the council who they are.
 "It would work as a police appeal does for information.
 The public's help would prove vital.

 Using cameras to catch fly-tippers in your areas as a guide

-If youre tired of waiting for the council to take action on fly-tipping in your street, the solution could be to gather the evidence needed yourself.
+If you're tired of waiting for the council to take action on fly-tipping in your street, the solution could be to gather the needed evidence.
 An external surveillance camera can be used in a fly-tipping hotspot to film evidence of people and businesses dumping waste, and it can also act as a visible deterrent.
 However, there are a few things to remember before you start filming:

 - Your cameras must not invade anyones privacy.
 This means not pointing them into someones living room or back garden.

 - You should only install them on your property or with the permission of the property or land owner.